 - Tom Araya was quite fond of doing this on the early albums, suddenly turning a single word into a high-pitched drawn-out scream, as seen in "Black Magic", "Chemical Warfare", "Necrophobic" and "War Ensemble".

-- Mohs Scale of Rock and Metal Hardness : Unlike some other thrash metal bands of the time, they usually settle on Level 9, with South Of Heaven and Show No Mercy typically staying in the 7-8 range.
+- Mohs Scale of Rock and Metal Hardness: Unlike some other very popular thrash metal acts, they usually settle on Level 9, with South of Heaven and Show No Mercy typically staying in the 7-8 range.
+Back in their day, however, Haunting the Chapel, Hell Awaits and Reign in Blood would be considered solid 10's, with some songs from each of the three (e.g. "Angel of Death", nowadays a very hard 9) reaching 11.

 - Motor Mouth: Several songs, but "Reborn" and "Necrophobic" (both from Reign in Blood and the latter a full song in less than two minutes) are probably the best-known.
 "Hell Awaits" is another excellent example.